LongLivedSusy/preservation/slhas/README.md

  * M0 : neutralino1 mass
  * M1 : chargino1 mass
- * M2 : heavy sparticle (gluino, sbottom or stop) mass
+ * M2 : heavy sparticle (gluino, sbottom, stop or neutralino2) mass
  * W1 : chargino1 width (DECAY block for chargino1+)

 For the models in paper, M0 and M1 are correlated, i.e. M1 = M0 + X, where X is defined by the lifetime.